TheNoob1703/Noob_PowerToys/README.md

 - All integrated, with mesages and stuff.
 - Removed Contig tool (for now).
 - Added more options, like repair windows using SFC tool, view or delete DNS cache, kill MIcrosoft recall.

+V1.7B Beta WIP (NOT RELEASED)

+- Improving and renaming SSD Health Tool (ported from aikoncwd-win10-script original script)
+- Improving some things from the aspect of the script.
+- Adding more tools, but into another beta maybe.

 More tools, and Contig coming soon.